-Practices in the North Derbyshire CCG area have performed particularly highly, with more than one in four (27%) of its 33 practices rated to date found to be ‘outstanding’.
+Practices in the North Derbyshire CCG area have performed particularly highly, with more than one in four (27%) of its 33 practices rated to date found to be outstanding.

-The vast majority of practices were rated ‘outstanding’ following their first visit from inspectors, although four practices had their rating bumped up after showing inspectors additional evidence.
+The vast majority of practices were rated outstanding following their first visit from inspectors, although four practices had their rating bumped up after showing inspectors additional evidence.

-But GPonline recently revealed that Morrab Surgery in Cornwall had its CQC rating upgraded to ‘outstanding’ four months after it was originally rated ‘good’.
-The practice submitted extra evidence to the CQC showing that it had rectified concerns raised in its initial rating report.
+One of these, the Morrab Surgery in Cornwall, was upgraded four months after its initial ‘good' rating.
+It submitted extra evidence to the CQC showing that it had rectified concerns raised in its initial report.